If you want to know what Agmatine is, how it works, and how it can potentially benefit you, then you want to read this article.

 If you want to give Agmatine a shot, go for it!

-The issue occurs when supplement companies frame those potential benefits as proven benefits.
-Luckily, you now know the difference!
+With Agmatine, supplement companies love to frame the potential benefits as proven benefits.